 Seed and angel investors really have no minimum size, but typically it’s at least $10,000 to $100,000 and can be as high as a few million in some cases.
 Y Combinator, for example, typically invests $120,000 for a 7% ownership stake in companies accepted into its accelerator program.

-Venture capital firms can invest a wide range of values depending on the industry, companies, and all sorts of factors.
+Venture capital firms can invest a wide range of values depending on the industry, company, and various other factors.
 As a rule of thumb, you can assume venture capital deals are, on average, anywhere between $1 million and $20 million.

-Private equity firms, being later-stage investors, typically do larger deals and the range can be enormous depending on the types of firms.
-There are boutique mid-market private equity firms that will do $5 million deals, while massive global firms like Blackstone and KKR do billion dollar deals.
+Private equity firms, being later-stage investors, typically do larger deals and the range can be enormous depending on the types of business.
+There are boutique, mid-market private equity firms that will do $5 million deals, while massive global firms such as Blackstone and KKR do billion-dollar deals.
 The range is so wide it’s almost meaningless to put an average on it.

-Angel/seed investor can only invest equity, as the businesses they are targeting are so early stage that they’re not suitable for debt.
-In extremely early stage deals they may use an instrument called a SAFE, which stands for Simple Agreement for Future Equity.
-This is an alternative to a convertible note, and in exchange for money, the company gives the investor the right to buy shares in a future equity round (with specific price parameters).
-Most deals, however, are simply done as straight up cash for shares.
+Angel/seed investors can only invest equity, as the businesses they are targeting are so early-stage that they’re not suitable for debt.
+In extremely early-stage deals they may use an instrument called a SAFE, which stands for Simple Agreement for Future Equity.
+This is an alternative to a convertible note.
+In exchange for money, the company gives the investor the right to buy shares in a future equity round (with specific price parameters).
+Most deals, however, are simply done as straight-up cash for shares.

 VC firms invest common equity, preferred shares, and convertible debt securities in companies.
 Their focus is on equity upside, so even if they invest in a convertible debt security, their goal is to eventually own equity.
-Preferred shares can have all sorts of special rights and priveledges to protect investors by limiting their downside (first out) and protecting them from future dilution (rights/warrants/ratchets).
+Preferred shares can have all sorts of special rights and privileges to protect investors by limiting their downside (first out) and protecting them from future dilution of equity interest (rights/warrants/ratchets).

-Private equity firms are typically more weighted towards ex I-bankers and corporate development types, or experienced corporate operators.
+Private equity firms are typically more weighted towards ex-investment bankers and corporate development types, or experienced corporate operators.

 This part is fairly straightforward.
-The earlier stage the business is, the higher the risk (as a generalization, there are exceptions of course).
+The earlier the stage the business is in, the higher the risk (as a generalization – there are exceptions, of course).

-One thing that can skew this though is leverage and financial engineering.
-While Top Private Equity firms may invest in generally lower risk enterprises, if they use excessive leverage those investments can become very high risk.
+One thing that can skew the level of risk is leverage and financial engineering.
+While Top Private Equity firms may typically invest in lower-risk enterprises, if they use excessive leverage in acquiring a sizeable equity interest, then the investments can become very high-risk.

 All three classes of investors are trying to earn the highest possible risk-adjusted rates of return.
 That goes without saying.

-Given the different risk profiles though, we can observe that, on average, seed investments can return 100x or more when the work (and they often go to zero), while later stage VC returns may be like 10x (fewer of them go to zero), and PE firms seek 20% or higher IRRs (only a very small number of investments go to zero).
+Given the different risk profiles though, we can observe that, on average, seed investments can return 100x or more when they work (they often go to zero), while later-stage VC returns may be more like 10x (fewer of them go to zero).
+PE firms seek 20% or higher IRRs (only a very small number of investments go to zero).

-There is really no real industry distinction between the three classes of investors.
+There is no real, identifiable industry distinction between the three classes of investors.

-Private equity vs venture capital vs angel/seed investors vary so widely by industry they can only be assessed on a firm by firm basis.
+Private equity vs. venture capital vs. angel/seed investors vary so widely by industry that they can only be assessed on a firm by firm basis.

 Angels and seed investors focus more on qualitative factors such as who the founders are, high-level reasons why the business should be a big success, and ideas about product-market fit.

-VCs are also very focused on who the founders are, and usually by this stage, more concrete metrics are available such as revenue run rate, average revenue per user, customer lifetime value, margins, etc. To learn more see our list of internet startup valuation metrics.
+VCs are also very focused on who the founders are, but usually by this stage, more concrete metrics are available to consider, such as revenue run rate, average revenue per user, customer lifetime value, margins, etc. To learn more, see our list of internet startup valuation metrics.